dheeruymv/docker-violations/README.md

 # Docker-violations

-This is an open source project for the static analysis of vulnerabilities in Dockerfile.
+This is an open source project for the static analysis of vulnerabilities in Dockerfile, which improves the performance and layering in Dockerfile.

 Currently tool can find violations in the below commands.